 The first one is impossible to do with ActiveCollab.
-Not in an automatic way at least.
+Not automatically, at least.
 You can create tasks in projects, and add information in the task discussion area.
 But that's not exactly a “phone call tracking tool”.
 But that doesn't matter.
-I found one phone-call tracking tool but it was too expensive.
+I found one phone-call tracking tool, but it was too expensive.
 So, I decided I can live without this feature.

 Same with point number two, in-depth contact information.
 ActiveCollab don’t have that feature.
 But you don’t really need it.
 If you use Gmail, you have all this things on contact.google.com.
 There you can add emails, telephone numbers, information about the company, relatives, groups, free notes...
 And if you use Android, you will have all this information on your device before the phone call.

 So, let’s focus on the third point: tracking sales funnel.
 Could I track my sales funnel using ActiveCollab?
 Yes, and here's how.

 How to track sales funnel using ActiveCollab

 A sales funnel, also called a purchase funnel, is a visual representation of customer journey.
 A typical sales funnel is divided in four phases: awareness, interest, decision, and action.
 I structure my funnel a bit differently, though.